tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 export KUBECONFIG=*path to your kubeconfig*
 ```

 Or by putting your kubeconfig in `$HOME/.kube/config`.

 Whatever option you choose, make sure you're connected to the right cluster with kubectl before you try to complete the rest of the steps in this article.
-x

 NOTE:
 You can do this by trying `kubectl get nodes` to confirm that the addresses of the nodes in the Kubernetes cluster kubectl is attached to, match the addresses you expect.